Uni-Wave/Technical_test_Jessy_Nisas/Answers.md

 - Bonus: What plugins do you recommend to get started on a large Unity3D project and why?

 I recommend the ITween plugin for create a simple and cool animations with curves.
 This plugin it's optimized for mobile game and can also be used in the UI.
-I recommend the TextMeshPro plugin too.
+I recommend the TextMeshPro plugin too, to be able to customize the font.